emberjs/rfcs/text/0860-ember-data-request-service.md

 Each variation has had drawbacks, some were critical and some simply had poor ergonomics.
 What we have arrived at is this:

-Each handler may call `setStream` only once, but may do so *at any time* until the promise that it returns has resolved.
+Each handler may call `setStream` only once, but may do so *at any time* until the promise that the handler returns has resolved.
 The associated promise returned by calling `future.getStream` will resolve with the stream set by `setStream` if that method is called, or `null` if that method has not been called by the time that the handler's request method has resolved.

 Handlers that do not create a stream of their own, but which call `next`, should defensively pipe the stream forward.
-While this is not required (see automatic currying below) it is better to do so in most cases.
+While this is not required (see automatic currying below) it is better to do so in most cases as otherwise the stream may not become available to downstream handlers or the application until the upstream handler has fully read it.

 ```ts
 context.setStream(future.getStream());